-Refer to section 9.4 for device file naming conventions.
-You will use the same device file name the system used when it created the file system at the time of system installation or when adding a second fixed disk as described in section 4.8 of the "INTERACTIVE UNIX Operating System Installation Instructions."
+Refer to Chapter 22, "Understanding INTERACTIVE UNIX System File Systems," for device file naming conventions.
+You will use the same device file name the system used when it created the file system at the time of system installation or when adding a second fixed disk, as described in the INTERACTIVE UNIX System Installation Guide.
 To mount a new fixed disk file system, access the Fixed Disk Management menu of the Disk menu and select Mount a Fixed Disk File System.
 Your screen will look similar to this: